-- documentation evidencing compliance with these insurance requirements, including the endorsements required by these specifications, at any time. - I. Failure to Maintain Coverage: If the CONTRACTOR fails to maintain any of the insurance coverage required herein, County may withhold payment, order the CONTRACTOR to stop the work, declare the CONTRACTOR in breach, suspend or terminate the Agreement, assess insurance or pay premiums due on existing policies.
+- COUNTY reserves the right to require complete, certified copies of documentation evidencing compliance with these insurance requirements, including the endorsements required by these specifications, at any time. - I. Failure to Maintain Coverage: If the CONTRACTOR fails to maintain any of the insurance coverage required herein, County may withhold payment, order the CONTRACTOR to stop the work, declare the CONTRACTOR in breach, suspend or terminate the Agreement, assess insurance or pay premiums due on existing policies.
 COUNTY may collect any replacement insurance costs or premium payments made by COUNTY to an insurer from CONTRACTOR or deduct the amount paid from any sums due the CONTRACTOR under this Agreement.
 Breach of any insurance provision herein may be considered as a material breach in the discretion of the COUNTY.
 Any failure to comply with the reporting provisions of the policies shall not affect coverage provided to the COUNTY, its officers, officials, employees, or volunteers. - J. The COUNTY is not to be liable for the payment of premiums, assessments, deductibles or SIRs on the policy. - K. The Contractor shall include all subcontractors as insureds under its policies or shall furnish separate certificates of endorsements for each subcontractor.
-All subcontractors shall be subject to all the requirements stated herein. - DEFENSE OF CLAIMS AND ACTIONS: CONTRACTOR shall investigate, adjust, settle 5. and/or defend COUNTY against any and all claims, actions, or proceedings including, but not limited to, wrongful death, medical malpractice, claims under 42 U.S.C.
+All subcontractors shall be subject to all the requirements stated herein. - DEFENSE OF CLAIMS AND ACTIONS: CONTRACTOR shall investigate, adjust, settle and/or 5. defend COUNTY against any and all claims, actions, or proceedings including, but not limited to, wrongful death, medical malpractice, claims under 42 U.S.C.
 Section 1983, and claims against COUNTY by physicians, healthcare professionals, and personnel performing services for CONTRACTOR pursuant to this Agreement for employee benefits of any kind, arising out of CONTRACTOR's provision of health care services and programs under this Agreement.
-As part of its obligation to provide a defense to the COUNTY, CONTRACTOR shall provide to COUNTY legal representation where necessary in all cases other than petitions for writ of habeas corpus brought by inmates in the [name of county']s Superior Court.
+As part of its obligation to provide a defense to the COUNTY, CONTRACTOR shall provide to COUNTY legal representation where necessary in all cases other than petitions for writ of habeas corpus brought by inmates in the Nevada County's Superior Court.
 CONTRACTOR shall be fully responsible for all other legal matters related to health care services provided, and shall where necessary, respond verbally or in writing or give testimony in any court of law as part of the comprehensive health care services provided, and at no additional cost to the COUNTY.
 CONTRACTOR shall cooperate with COUNTY in the defense of habeas corpus writ petitions filed against the COUNTY.
-This cooperation shall include, but is not limited to, providing medical records and testimony of CONTRACTOR personnel at hearings at no additional cost to the COUNTY.
+This cooperation shall include, but is not limited to, providing medical records and testimony of CONTRACTOR personnel at hearings at no additional cost to the COUNTY. - 6.
+In the event any litigation is commenced by the Indemnified Party under this agreement to enforce its right to indemnification or defense, and it is subsequently determined that the Indemnified Party was entitled to indemnification or defense, the Indemnifying Party shall be responsible for all costs and expenses so incurred, including reasonable attorneys' fees, by the Indemnified Party to enforce its right to indemnification or defense.